micka-coder/talmedia/tanakh/i samuel/tanakh-i samuel-chapter-25-rashi_en.md

 <b>Let it be given to the youths.</b> And it will be given to the youths who are going, etc. <span>נִתְּנָה</span> [=it was given] is past tense, <span>וְנִתְּנָה</span> [=it will be given] is future tense.

 ### passuk 28
-<b>For Hachem will surely make for my master an everlasting house.</b> To be king over Yisroel.
+<b>For Adonoy will surely make for my master an everlasting house.</b> To be king over Yisroel.
 Therefore, let no evil be found in you.
 It is therefore not fitting for you to do anything contrary to the law, to spread evil talk concerning your kingship.

 ### passuk 29
 <b>Slingshot.</b> A wide piece of leather, with an indentation in the middle of the sling, into which one places the stone.

 ### passuk 30
-<b>And may it be when Hachem does good…</b> And you will reign.
+<b>And may it be when Adonoy does good…</b> And you will reign.

 ### passuk 31
 <b>That this not be…an obstacle.</b> As a stumbling block, as in, 'and the stumbling [<span>לְפִיק</span>] of the knees';<sup>21</sup><i class="footnote">Nachum 2:11.</i> for had you done this, you would not be able to open your mouth to reprove anyone in future generations, concerning bloodshed.